Luos-io/Documentation/src/pages/software/services_list/state.md

 # State API

-The State container can handles a sensor (Button board for example), or an actuator (Power Switch board for example).
-Generally, this type of containers allows to manage bi-state elements such as on/off, pushed/release, 0/1, ...
+The State service can handles a sensor (Button board for example), or an actuator (Power Switch board for example).
+Generally, this type of services allows to manage bi-state elements such as on/off, pushed/release, 0/1, ...

 Its type has access to all common capabilities.